Dexesttp/hkxpack/README.md

 # Contributions

+Thanks to CPU for his overall help with making this project.
 Thanks to Figment for his help to obtain information about the hkx classes.
 Without him, none of this would be possible.
+Thanks to Fore for his FNIS tool that allowed slight modifications of old files, and for sharing his knowledge of behaviours with me.
-Thanks to CPU for his overall help with making this project.
+Thanks to Neomonkeus for making the Maven integration.
 Thanks to Orvid for his advice about how to make both working and clean code.
-Thanks to Fore for his FNIS tool that allowed slight modifications of old files, and for sharing his knowledge of behaviours with me.
 Thanks to the people from the NifTools IRC for helping with making this project and their overall support.

 # Compilation